El Salvador has 5 national archaeological

 San Andrés (a PTR project).

-Over many years time, the Government has worked successfully
+Over many years time, the government has worked successfully

 with different NGOs in the co-management of archaeological parks.
 Joya